Shegitu/Shegitu/README.md

 - 👋 Hi, I’m @Shegitu
 - Software Engineering Student at AASTU
-- 👀 I’m interested in Quantum Computing
+- 👀 I’m interested in Quantum Computing and AI